Manila Bay: Waterfront development

 With then Mayor Lito Atienza's program Buhayin ang Maynila (Revitalize Manila) in 2002, the local government made the initiative of enhancing the seaside promenade of Manila through urban renewal, upkeep and improvements.
 What later became known as Baywalk, the facelift of the 2 km strip of central public space aimed at creating a venue for social interaction and recreation.

 With reference to its colonial history, Manila's waterfront expresses power through the dominant classes which uses the Baywalk for exercise, fishing or socialization.
 The mix of land utilization and social activity provides public access to the edge of the sea, and counters vagrancy and mendicancy.
 Reviving Manila's waterfront through the Baywalk injected vibrance and historic appreciation into the public space with the statues of Arsenio Lacson, Ninoy Aquino and Evelio Javier placed in key areas.

 At the onset, lack of funds hampered the revival of the Baywalk.
-Eventually, planning for the Baywalk means understanding and regulating diversity of functions with appropriate policy.
+Eventually, planning for the Baywalk means understanding and regulating a diversity of functions with appropriate policy.